nadeo/trackmania-doc/docs/general/how-to-report-player.md

 ## Ubisoft support

 Head over to the [official Ubisoft Support website](https://www.ubisoft.com/en-gb/help/contact).
+Make sure you're logged in, otherwise the site won't let you submit a report.

+- **Game**: Trackmania
 - **Platform**: Your platform of choice
-- **Game**: Trackmania
 - **Category**: Player Reports, Bans, and Sanctions
 - **Sub-Category**: Learn the Rules/Report a player